ksw2000/hackmd-to-html-cli/README.md

 Not only is this a CLI tool, but it is also an importable package for converting standard Markdown and even [HackMD](https://hackmd.io/)-supported Markdown into HTML.

-+ See the example of input markdown: [./example/index.md](https://raw.githubusercontent.com/ksw2000/hackmd-to-html-cli/main/example/index.md)
++ Example of input markdown: [./example/index.md](https://raw.githubusercontent.com/ksw2000/hackmd-to-html-cli/main/example/index.md)

-+ See the example of output html: [https://ksw2000.github.io/hackmd-to-html-cli/](https://ksw2000.github.io/hackmd-to-html-cli/)
++ Example of output html: [https://ksw2000.github.io/hackmd-to-html-cli/](https://ksw2000.github.io/hackmd-to-html-cli/)

 ## Install